AqilaFadia/Data-Analyst-Portfolio/README.md

 - **Dataset 1**: [Kaggle - Sales Data](https://www.kaggle.com/datasets)
 - **Dataset 2**: [UCI Machine Learning Repository - Customer Data](https://archive.ics.uci.edu/ml/datasets.php)

-# Case Study 1: Sales Analysis
+# Case Study 1: Analyzing eCommerce Business using SQL

-In this case study, I analyzed the sales data to identify key trends and factors affecting revenue.
-Using data cleaning, wrangling, and EDA techniques, I identified that the East region contributed the highest sales during Q4 of the fiscal year.
+This project is to analyze the performance of a leading eCommerce marketplace.
+With key aspects: customer growth, product quality, and payment types, to create a comprehensive performance report that aids in strategic decision-making.

-- **Objective**: To analyze the sales performance across different regions.
+- **Objective**: To analyze  to analyze the performance of a leading eCommerce marketplace.
-- **Techniques**: Data Cleaning, Data Wrangling, EDA
+- **Techniques**: Data Wrangling
-- **Outcome**: Identified the East region as the top-performing sales region with a 15% increase in sales during Q4.
+- **Outcome**: The analysis provided a comprehensive overview of the eCommerce marketplace's performance by examining key aspects such as customer growth, product quality, and payment types.
+It identified significant trends and patterns in each area, offering valuable insights into overall business performance.
+These findings support strategic decision-making by highlighting strengths and areas for improvement, enabling the company to enhance its operations and better meet market demands..

 [View Full Analysis](link_to_full_analysis)